nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Views all existing Dishes in your Dish list.

-*Tip❕* Useful to check all your Dishes available.
+*Tip* ❕ Useful to check all your Dishes available.

 Format: `list dish`